Scorpion (Drake album): Background

 Drake announced the album on Instagram on April 16, 2018, followed by the announcement of its release date on June 14.
 Two days before release, Scorpion was confirmed to be a double album, Drake's first, after a promotional billboard alluded to the format.
 The double album consists of a rap-oriented side and an R&B-oriented side, the two genres that Drake focuses on.

 Prior to the album's release, Drake became engaged in a rivalry with American rapper Pusha T. In May 2018, after Drake released a diss track titled "Duppy Freestyle" in response to Pusha T's album Daytona, Pusha T released "The Story of Adidon" which alleged that Drake had a secret child.
-Scorpion finally addressed the rumor, and later Drake admitted to having a son named Adonis, with French artist Sophie Brussaux.
+Scorpion finally addressed the rumor, and later Drake admitted to having a son named Adonis, with French porn actress Sophie Brussaux.
 In response to Pusha T's diss track, critics highlighted that the album's title, Scorpion, was a response to Drake's critics.

 Themes and production

 Lyrically, Scorpion sees Drake rap about topics that have been common in his discography, including claustrophobia caused by his fame, complications of relationships, and boasting about his rise from the "underdog" to a prominent figure in music.
-The production features twisted soul samples, ambience, quiet storm, R&B, pop, electronica, and trap.
+The production features twisted soul samples, ambient, quiet storm, R&B, pop, electronica, and trap.